krazeelegz/LHLexercise_rails_tutorial/Tutorial.md

     end

 The route pointing to `posts#new` makes enough sense, but what about that `post 'posts'`?
-As you might have guessed, this simply means it will route all POST requests at "/posts" to the `create` action (method) in our `PostsController`.
+As you might have guessed, this simply means it will route all POST requests to "/posts" to the `create` action (method) in our `PostsController`.
 We'll talk about how to initiate that POST request in a bit.

 For now, let's tackle `posts#new`.